Overcoming Pre-Race Nerves: Proven Techniques for Confidence

 Every tough race teaches you how to handle pressure better next time out on track.

-That’s how I got better — by failing, learning, improving.
+That’s how I got better: by failing, learning, and ultimately improving.

 Final Thoughts